 Once the Parish Council has prepared its budget, the precept figure will be the difference between the Council’s forecast expenditure, less its forecast income and use of any reserves.

 At the heart of the calculations by Kirklees Council is the concept of the Band D households and the Council Tax Base.
-The Kirklees Council website explains how the Council Tax is calculated – Parish Precepts 2018-19
+The Kirklees Council website and accompanying documentation explains how the Council Tax is calculated – Parish Precepts 2019-20

 It should be noted that the number of Band D equivalent properties will vary each year, as a result of new homes being built and old ones being demolished.
 The number is also affected by the levels of people eligible for discounts (e.g. disability relief).